-Here are some more photos of surplus Argentinian military M606 Jeeps, restored and enjoyed by members of the Asociacion Argentina de Coleccionistas de Vehiculos Militares.
+Here are some photos of surplus Argentinian military M606 Jeeps, restored and enjoyed by members of the Asociacion Argentina de Coleccionistas de Vehiculos Militares.
 These vehicles were built by Kaiser in the U.S., and exported in the mid-1960s.
 Many of them date from 1966 and 1967, a period when virtually all CJ-3B-type Jeeps being produced by Willys were apparently exported as military aid.
-(The AMC production figures show 9,428 CJ-3Bs built from 1966-68, and the CJ-3B Serial Number and Engine Number List includes very few currently in North America.)
+(The AMC production figures show 9,428 CJ-3Bs built from 1966-68, and the CJ3B.info survivors list includes very few currently in North America.)